 Another priority has been the safety and security of citizens, requiring both transforming the police into a service working with the community, and overcoming grave problems of criminality and a culture of violence posed by the social dislocations inherited from the past.
+By the end of the first decade of democracy, crime levels had been stabilised and in many categories were beginning to decrease.

 On the economic front, the key objectives have been job creation, poverty eradication, reduction of inequality and overall growth.
 There has been progress in rebuilding the economy, in particular with the achievement of macro-economic stability and the initiation of programmes of micro-economic reform.
 But unemployment remains a major challenge - the number of jobs created has not been enough, as the economically active population has grown faster, and the economy needs more skilled workers.
+By the end of 2004, growth was accelerating and there were signs of the beginnings of a reduction in unemployment.

 The integration of South Africa into the global political, economic and social system has been a priority for democratic South Africa.
-As a country isolated during the apartheid period; an African country; a developing country; and a country whose liberation was achieved with the support of the international community, it has been of critical importance to build political and economic links with the countries and regions of the world, and to work with others for an international environment more favourable to development across the world, and in Africa and South Africa in particular.
+As a country isolated during the Apartheid period; an African country; a developing country; and a country whose liberation was achieved with the support of the international community, it has been of critical importance to build political and economic links with the countries and regions of the world, and to work with others for an international environment more favourable to development across the world, and in Africa and South Africa in particular.